OwlBawl/Ajax-Systems-homekit-full-support-esphome-ESP8266/README.md

 https://github.com/OwlBawl/ajax-spacecontrol-esphome-ESP8266/blob/master/ajax-systems.yaml

 Soldering instructions used from **Iesus** project.
-He used the v8 plate, i had the older one v6 - it was the same in scematics Link to project with photos: https://bitbucket.org/iesus_sonesson/d1-ajax-mqtt/src/master/
+He used the v8 plate, i had the older one v6 - it was the same in schematics.
+Link to project with photos:
+https://bitbucket.org/iesus_sonesson/d1-ajax-mqtt/src/master/